infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Examples

-The following code snippets illustrate the use of fused reranking in a four-way retrieval.
+The following code snippets illustrate the use of fused reranking in a three-way retrieval.

 #### Use RRF for reranking